 Circuit DiaGRAM

-The circuit may look a little messy and complex, but don’t worry.
-It actually isn’t when you start implementing.
+The circuit may look a bit messy and complex, but don’t worry—it becomes much simpler once you start implementing it.

 The Code